Christmas customs and traditions in Europe

 What do people eat for dessert on Christmas?

 Most of us enjoy eating tangerines, dried fruit, nuts, cookies and gingerbread at Christmas time.
-There are,
+There are, however, several traditional desserts:

 - Armenians eat rojik sweet soujuk